hphelion/documentation/migration-overview.md

 2. Support contacts you when the image is transferred to the new environment.

 Log in to your account, select your AZ, and use your new image to relaunch your instance.
-You are now fully upgraded.

 ## For further information ## {#MoreInfo}